Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Replacement Paths

-Define $\alpha(u)$ as the last vertex on the shortest path $P_s(s,u)$ that is also on the input path $P_{st}$.
-Similarly, define $\beta(u)$ to be the first vertex on $P_t(u,t)$ path that is also on $P_{st}$.
-Since all nodes know the vertices on $P_{st}$, we compute $\alpha$ (and similarly $\beta$) values during the SSSP computation by keeping track of when the shortest path first diverges from $P_{st}$.
-The path $P_s(s,u) \circ P_t(u,t)$ is a candidate replacement path for the edges in the subpath between $\alpha(u)$ and $\beta(u)$.
-Similarly, the path $P_s(s,u) \circ (u,v) \circ P_t(v,t)$ is a candidate replacement path for the edges between $\alpha(u)$ and $\beta(v)$.
-Each node $v$ sends the value $\beta(v)$ to all its neighbors in one round, so that $u$ can learn $\beta(v)$ for each neighbor $v \in N(u)$.
-After computing candidate replacement paths, $u$ can internally compute which candidates are replacement paths for which edges in $P_{st}$, and perform a local minimum to get one candidate replacement path for each of the $h_{st}$ edges in $P_{st}$.
+Since all nodes know the identities of vertices on $P_{st}$, we compute $\alpha$ (and similarly $\beta$) values during the SSSP computation by keeping track of when the shortest path first diverges from (or last rejoins) $P_{st}$.
+We will have node $u$ determine the set of edges on the $\alpha(u)$-$\beta(v)$ subpath for the candidate replacement path $\mathcal{P}_{uv}$ for each neighbor $v$, and to do this each node $v$ sends the value $\beta(v)$ to all its neighbors in one round.
+Note that the entire path $P_{st}$ is known to all vertices as part of the input, and hence this can be done locally at $u$.
+With this information, $u$ will now locally determine the best replacement path of the form $\mathcal{P}_{uv}$ for each edge on $P_{st}$.

-To send these candidates to the vertex $s$, we construct a BFS tree rooted at $s$, which has height at most the undirected diameter $D$.
-We will propagate the minimum candidate replacement path length for each of the $h_{st}$ edges from the leaves to the root of this BFS tree, taking the minimum at each internal node.
-These $h_{st}$ computations can be performed in $O(h_{st} + D)$ rounds.
-The vertex $s$ now knows the minimum replacement path weight for each edge on $P_{st}$, and all nodes can also obtain the replacement path weights after a broadcast from $s$ which takes $O(h_{st} + D)$ rounds.
+Finally, we perform a global minimum over all candidate replacement paths for each edge on $P_{st}$.
+For a single edge on $P_{st}$, this involves a convergecast~\cite{peleg2000distributed} operation where each node $u$ sends its locally determined best replacement path distance for the edge and a global minimum is computed among these distances.
+This takes $O(D)$ for a single edge, and the computation for all $h_{st}$ edges on $P_{st}$ can be pipelined to take $O(h_{st}+D)$ rounds.
+The total round complexity of our algorithm is $O(SSSP+h_{st})$ (the $D$ factor is subsumed by $SSSP$ complexity but $h_{st}$ could be large in a weighted graph).

-For 2-SiSP it suffices to send the overall minimum value at each node $u$ up to $s$ which will then compute the minimum of these minimum values as the 2-SiSP weight leading to an $O(SSSP)$ bound for the overall algorithm. \end{proof}
+For 2-SiSP it suffices to perform one convergecast computation with the minimum value at each node $u$, and we do not need to pipeline $h_{st}$ different operations.
+This gives an algorithm computing 2-SiSP weight in $O(SSSP)$ rounds. \end{proof}

+We have shown that undirected weighted 2-SiSP has the same asymptotic complexity as undirected weighted SSSP in the CONGEST model, and the RPaths algorithm uses an additional $O(h_{st})$ rounds to compute the $h_{st}$ replacement paths.
+RPaths seems to require these additional $h_{st}$ rounds since we need to report on $h_{st}$ different replacement path distances, unlike 2-SiSP.
+Apart from this additive factor, our upper and lower bounds for undirected graphs match the current best bounds for SSSP in the CONGEST model.

+For unweighted graphs, the result in Lemma~\ref{lem:undirrp} is strengthened in~\cite{katoh1982efficient} to show that the replacement path is the concatenation of suitable $P_s(s,u)$ and $P_t(u,t)$ without the need of an intervening edge.
+However, we will simply use Lemma~\ref{lem:undirrp} even for the unweighted case so that we have similar algorithms for both cases.
+The undirected unweighted bound is $O(D)$ for both RPaths and 2-SiSP since $h_{st}$ is at most $D$, and this bound is optimal.